Portuguese Water Dog

 The Portuguese Water Dog is like having a furry personal trainer who's also your best mate - they're absolutely brilliant companions for active Australian families who can match their enthusiasm for life.
 These medium-sized dogs pack a lot of personality into their 16-27 kg frames, with those adorable teddy bear faces that made Bo and Sunny Obama household names.

 Originally bred to work alongside Portuguese fishermen, these dogs are natural athletes who thrive on having a job to do.
 Whether that's learning new tricks, mastering agility courses, or simply being your dedicated walking companion along Sydney's coastal paths, they're happiest when they're busy.
-Their low-shedding, curly coats make them popular with Australian families dealing with allergies, though you'll need to budget for regular grooming to keep those gorgeous curls looking their best.
+Their low-shedding, curly coats make them popular with Australian families dealing with allergies, though you'll need to budget for regular grooming to keep those gorgeous curls comfortable and mat-free, especially through a humid Brisbane summer.

 What really sets these dogs apart is their intelligence combined with their eagerness to please.
 They're the type of dog that genuinely wants to make you happy, which makes training sessions feel more like fun bonding time than work.
 However, they do need owners who understand that this breed requires consistent mental and physical stimulation - a quick walk around the block won't cut it.
 If you're an active family who loves weekend adventures, beach trips, or even just daily jogs through your neighbourhood, a Portuguese Water Dog could be your perfect adventure buddy.